-One simple way parents can lessen the jealousy or rivalry is with Proof of Love Activities.
-They work like magic in connecting with each of our kids but also has an incredibly powerful bonus of lessening sibling nastiness, bickering, and meanness.
+One simple way parents can lessen jealousy or rivalry is with Proof of Love Activities.
+They work like magic in connecting with each of our kids but also have an incredibly powerful bonus of lessening sibling nastiness, bickering, and meanness.

 And because siblings tend to compete against each other, another powerful way to increase sibling kindness is to put them on the same team, working towards a common goal (even if that puts them on a team against you and your spouse).

 It will unite them faster than anything.

 Looking for other games to play to create strong family relationships?
 You’ll love this list of activities.